 Organizations may focus on different metrics depending on their content goals.
 The above are the most common types of metrics marketers track.

-We have shared steps for creating a strategy and understanding the creative process.
-This will help content creators develop ideas and design content that reaches and converts customers.
+We’ve given you the rundown on creating a strategy and getting a handle on the creative process.
+This will give content creators the tools they need to come up with ideas and create content that connects with and converts customers.

 Ronita Mohan is a content marketer at Venngage, the infographic and design platform.
 Ronita regularly writes about digital marketing, data visualization, design, and small businesses.

 If you like the content, we would appreciate your support by buying us a coffee.
 Thank you so much for your visit and support.